ddasmoore/Marketing-ROI-and-Cohort-Retention-Analyses/README.md

     yearly_subscriptions,
     total_subscriptions

-2. The aggregated data above was used to create an interactive dashboard visualizing marketing ROI, marketing funnel, and impresessions, clicks, costs and subscroptions across channels
+2. The aggregated data above was used to create an interactive dashboard visualizing marketing ROI, marketing funnel, and impresessions, clicks, costs and subscroptions across channels.
 3. The aggregated data above was also used to create an interactive retention cohort dashboard where the retention rate of each acquired cohort (so each group of users that signed up in the given month).
    The retention rate is the percentage of users that have an active subscription n months since the sign-up.